dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1064](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1064): Exceptions should be public

 An internal exception is visible only inside its own internal scope.
 After the exception falls outside the internal scope, only the base exception can be used to catch the exception.
-If the internal exception is inherited from T:System.Exception, T:System.SystemException, or T:System.ApplicationException, the external code will not have sufficient information to know what to do with the exception.
+If the internal exception is inherited from 'System.Exception', 'System.SystemException', or 'System.ApplicationException', the external code will not have sufficient information to know what to do with the exception.

 |Item|Value|
 |-|-|